gvrubio/PyHelvarnet/README.md

 # PyHelvarnet
 This is a library that allows communication with Helvar™  compatible products

-I did not tested it yet on a real device and is done following the Helvar™ documentation on the protocol.
+I tested it a bit on a real device, and is done following the Helvar™ documentation on the protocol.

 You can just add the pyhelvarnet.py file to your program folder and use it like this: